elotroalex/chiens/_texts/translation.md

 - {:.sp} The Flag Bearer *(in a nasal voice.)*

-- {:.pr.i} Alright.
-Alright.
+- {:.pr.i} Allright.
+Allright.
 I will speak.
 You see, Gentlemen, the time for deliberation is over.
 I have made my decision.
 There's only one way with the Negroes: terror.
-Gentlemen, on today's agenda: terror ...
+Gentlemen, terror is open for discussion ...

 *(Applause.
 Laughter.)*